 Spotted Owl, one of 10 owl species possible in Southeastern Arizona.
 Photo: Anthony Collerton

 Southeastern Arizona is one of North America’s great birdwatching destinations, particularly during mid-May when birdsong and breeding activity are at their peak.
 From the rich Sonoran Desert around Tucson to the lush cottonwood riparian habitat near Patagonia, the cool sycamore-lined canyons of the Huachuca Mountains, and the high-elevation forests of the Chiricahua Mountains, the region has remarkable natural beauty.
 Equally remarkable is the natural diversity one finds in this transition between the Rocky Mountains to the north and the Cordillera Occidental of Mexico to the south.
-We’ll visit virtually all the major birding locations and could encounter as many as nine species of owl and 11 species of hummingbird, as well as most of the specialties restricted to this part of the Southwest.
-Although owls and nightjars will be a major emphasis of the tour, very late nights will not be necessary, as our accommodations are close to excellent nightbirding.
+We’ll visit virtually all the major birding locations and could encounter as many as 10 species of owl and 11 species of hummingbird, as well as most of the specialities restricted to this part of the Southwest.
+Although owls and nightjars will be a major emphasis of the tour, very late nights will seldom be necessary, as our accommodation is close to excellent nightbirding.

 Day 2: We’ll travel northeast of Tucson to the lower San Pedro River and Aravaipa Canyon.
-Passing through the Sonoran Desert we’ll search for Harris’s Hawk, Gilded Flicker, Black-tailed Gnatcatcher, Rufous-winged Sparrow, and Pyrrhuloxia on our way to the shady cottonwood-willow riparian habitat around Dudleyville, summer home to the southernmost Common Black-Hawks in Arizona.
+Passing through surprisingly lush Sonoran Desert we’ll search for Harris’s Hawk, Gilded Flicker, Black-tailed Gnatcatcher, Rufous-winged Sparrow, and Pyrrhuloxia on our way to the shady cottonwood-willow riparian habitat around Dudleyville, summer home to the southernmost reliable Common Black-Hawks in Arizona.
 At this season riparian corridors are alive with bird activity, including large numbers of Lucy’s Warblers, Yellow-breasted Chats, and Hooded Orioles.
 We’ll also look for Mississippi Kite, which has an isolated breeding population in this area, and Zone-tailed Hawk.
-If weather conditions permit, we’ll travel slightly farther north for Gray Vireo, here at the southern limit of its breeding range in Arizona.
+If weather conditions permit, we’ll travel slightly farther north for Gray Vireo, here at the southern limit of its breeding range in Arizona, and the sprightly and attractive Black-chinned Sparrow.
 We’re also likely to see riparian-favouring species such as Brown-crested and Ash-throated Flycatchers and Bell’s Vireo.
 In the afternoon we’ll return to Tucson, have an early dinner, and watch the sunset from the lovely desert landscapes of the Santa Catalina Mountains.
 In the waning moments of daylight we’ll scan for Lesser Nighthawks and listen for Elf Owls as they begin calling from the tall saguaros - the quintessential Sonoran Desert experience.
-Depending on the weather (and our energy level), we may drive further up the Mount Lemmon Highway for our first attempts to hear and hopefully see Western and Whiskered Screech-Owls, Flammulated Owl, and perhaps Northern Saw-whet Owl.
+Depending on the weather (and our energy level), we may drive further up the Mount Lemmon Highway for our first attempt to hear and hopefully see Western and Whiskered Screech-Owls, Flammulated Owl, and perhaps Northern Saw-whet Owl, which are occasional breeders in the highest part of the mountain.
 Night in Tucson.

 Day 3: We’ll return to Mount Lemmon, where we should be greeted by a cacophony of birdsong emanating from the lower oak-dominated canyons; the voices may include Acorn Woodpecker, Greater Pewee, Olive Warbler, Painted Redstart, and Black-headed Grosbeak.
-A bit higher on the mountain we’ll enter pine forest, where we’ll search for Western Bluebird, Pygmy Nuthatch, Mountain Chickadee, Buff-breasted Flycatcher, and possibly a migrant Townsend’s or Hermit Warbler.
+A bit higher up the mountain we’ll enter pine forest, where we’ll search for Western Bluebird, Pygmy Nuthatch, Mountain Chickadee, Buff-breasted Flycatcher, and possibly a migrant Townsend’s or Hermit Warbler.
 Higher still, we’ll arrive at a green canyon dominated by firs and maples where Red-faced Warbler is almost common.
-This is also a good area for such higher-elevation species as Cordilleran Flycatcher, Brown Creeper, and Orange-crowned Warbler.
+This is also a good area for such higher-elevation species as Cordilleran Flycatcher, Mountain Chickadee, Red-breasted Nuthatch, Brown Creeper, and Orange-crowned Warbler.
 After lunch we’ll travel to Madera Canyon, where the pine-oak forests and arrays of feeders should be filled with birds.
-We’ll take our time birding the lower and middle canyon, searching for Arizona Woodpecker, migrant flycatchers and warblers, and a host of glittering hummingbirds, including Magnificent.
+We’ll take our time birding the lower and middle canyon, searching for Arizona Woodpecker, migrant flycatchers and warblers, and a host of glittering hummingbirds, including Rivoli’s and Broad-billed.
 Night in Green Valley.

 Day 5: We’ll begin the day with roadside birding around Patagonia and along Sonoita Creek, searching for Gray Hawk, Thick-billed Kingbird, Bridled Titmouse, and with luck an assortment of migrants.
 We’ll stop at the now-famous hummingbird feeders in Patagonia, where we’re likely to see a variety of species including Violet-crowned Hummingbird and large numbers of Broad-billed and Black-chinned Hummingbirds.
 We’ll almost certainly visit Lake Patagonia too, a backup location for Black-capped Gnatcatcher.
 After lunch in a local café in Patagonia we’ll continue east, stopping in the Sonoita Grasslands to look for Scaled Quail, Grasshopper Sparrow, the Lillian’s form of Eastern Meadowlark, and Chihuahuan Raven.
 We’ll reach Sierra Vista and the delightful Huachuca Mountains in mid-afternoon.
 After a brief break at our hotel we’ll begin our investigation of the canyons on the eastern flank of the Huachucas, possibly including Ramsey and Ash Canyons, where feeders sometimes support Lucifer Hummingbird among the more common species.